No matter how reliable, consistent, fast or accurate your service is as an ecommerce company, there are two inevitables.

 Particularly in fashion, where return rates can be as high as 40%, these challenges may seem like a purely negative thing that you have to deal with: hiring customer service representatives, losing money on sales, endless anxiety about whether you have a hoard of bad reviews about to hit your TrustPilot and unhappy customers on the other end of the phone.

 In the spirit of seizing opportunity where others see disaster, I wanted to offer a new way of looking at these two scenarios.
 Instead of letting them be exclusively bad things, can you lean into them and take them as opportunities?
 They are, when viewed through an optimistic lens, two times where you as a brand have a chance to go above and beyond to impress a customer, show them how much you care, and actually increase their loyalty as a repeat buyer.

-Don't even lie.
-If you've bought something online you know the feeling.
-It's been a day or so and you haven't had quite the communications you were expecting from the company about your order.
-Especially recently with supply-chain and delivery disruptions thanks to ol' Corona, companies are struggling to meet those 1-2 day promises, often through no fault of their own.
+If you’ve bought something online you know the feeling.
+It’s been a day or so and you haven’t had quite the communications you were expecting from the company about your order.
+Especially in the current climate of supply-chain and delivery disruptions, companies are struggling to meet those 1-2 day promises, often through no fault of their own.
 So you ring them up, or email, or use their on-site chatbot.

 As the merchant, these interactions are opportunities.
 A potentially upset, confused, anxious or disgruntled customer can finish the conversation satisfied, enlightened, delighted, happy!
 If, that is, you can provide them with: